balqui/prefscript/README.md

 and how it is constructed out of other functions in the script:
-"pair" followed by two function names for the function that pairs their output up, "comp" followed by two function names for the composition function, and "mu" followed by a function for defining a function by minimization.
+"pair" followed by two function names for the function that pairs their output up, "comp" followed by two function names for the composition function, or "mu" followed by a function for defining a function by minimization.

 ```